telerik/teststudio-docs/docs/knowledge-base/best-practices-kb/submit-support-ticket.md

 * If the issue is specific to your web application and it's private, send a Fiddler trace of the behavior.
 To generate a <a href="http://www.telerik.com/fiddler" target="_blank">Fiddler trace</a>, download <a href="http://www.telerik.com/fiddler/fiddlercap" target="_blank">FiddlerCap</a>, a simplified Fiddler trace capturing tool.

-* If the issue is specific to your Silverlight Out-of-Browser or WPF application, send the entire app.
+* If the issue is specific to your WPF application, send the entire app.
 If this is not possible, create a small sample app that demonstrates the issue.

 ## New Tickets ##